Short Course Catalogue - Geophysics

 Instructor: Mr Piet Gerritsma (Gerritsma Geophysical Training and Consultancy)

 The process of migration, whereby a proper image in time or depth of the subsurface is obtained, is directly related with the velocity model that both serves as input for the migration process as well as is the result of such a migration.
-Therefore migration and velocity model building are intimately related processes.
+Therefore migration and velocity model building are intimately related processes and often applied in an iterative mode.
+This course gives an overwiew with theory and implementation of the representative migration algorithms as well as of the multitude of ways to build and update subsurface velocity models.

 Instructor: Prof. Dr Dries Gisolf (Delft Inversion)